top of page

 The first organized meeting between Connecticut schools to discuss the constitution of the newly formed “Connecticut Federation of Student Councils” was held 10 days later again at Hartford Public High School on April 17, 1952.

-1953: Regional meetings
+1953: Regional Meetings

 1954: First Statewide Convention